prateekdesai04/REST/README.md

 ## Fetch the API to front-end

-- Go to codepen.io and type in the JS window and check the console, cheers !
+- Go to codepen.io and type the code given below in the JS window and check the console, cheers !

 - fetch('http://localhost:4200/posts')
   .then(result => {